Fedzero/Web-Magic-8-Ball/README.md

 # Web-Magic-8-Ball
-Web Magic 8 Ball
-This magic 8 ball uses ternary operators in an attempt to make the code as minimalistic as possible.
+This magic 8 ball code uses ternary operators in an attempt to make the code as minimalistic as possible.